 The Industry of the Future

-The second phase of the French reindustrialisation plan, “The New Industrial France”, which was first launched in 2013, has just been set in motion, under the name “Industry of the Future”, in an event organised in Nantes on the 18th May 2015 with the presence of the French Minister of the Economy, Finance and Industry, Emmanuel Macron.
+The second phase of the French reindustrialisation plan, “The New Face of Industry in France”, which was first launched in 2013, has just been set in motion, under the name “Industry of the Future”, in an event organised in Nantes on the 18th May 2015 with the presence of the French Minister of the Economy, Finance and Industry, Emmanuel Macron.

 Building on the plans devised in 2013, this second phase aims more specifically at the modernisation of ways of production as well as business modes and organisational structures in this new digital world where the boundaries between industry and services are fading away.